Ben Roethlisberger: 2011

 In the second quarter of the Week 14 game against the Cleveland Browns, Roethlisberger's leg was injured on a sack and he left the game.
 He returned for the second half and played the rest of the game, despite limping on his high-ankle sprain.
 He threw a game-clinching 79-yard touchdown pass to Antonio Brown late in the fourth quarter as the Steelers won 14–3.
 Roethlisberger finished with 280 yards passing on just 21 attempts for a career-high 13.33 YPA (min.
 15 attempts).
 On the injury, Roethlisberger said, "It was one of the most painful things I ever felt.
 It felt like the middle of my leg was just, cracked ... it felt like my foot was outside of my leg."
 In Week 15 against the San Francisco 49ers, Roethlisberger started the game while suffering through a high-ankle sprain.
 During the game, it was clear that Roethlisberger was still showing signs of the injury due to him limping between plays.
-He finished the game without any touchdowns but had 330 yards passing while throwing three interceptions.
+He finished the game without any touchdowns, but had 330 yards passing while throwing three interceptions.

-Because of Roethlisberger's leg injury from Week 14, the team opted to sit him and start Charlie Batch in the Week 16 game against the St. Louis Rams, giving Roethlisberger more time to recover.
+Due to Roethlisberger's leg injury from Week 14, the team opted to sit him and start Charlie Batch in the Week 16 game against the St. Louis Rams, giving Roethlisberger more time to recover.

 In Week 17 against the Cleveland Browns, just three weeks after the Browns injured Roethlisberger in Pittsburgh, Roethlisberger once again took the field to face the same opponents in their home stadium.
 The Steelers opted to start Roethlisberger over Batch because of the possibility that Baltimore could drop its final game, and a win by the Steelers would take back the division title.
 Despite his injury, Mike Tomlin and the coaching staff believed Roethlisberger gave them their best chance at victory.
 Big Ben completed 23 of 40 passes for 221 yards with no touchdowns or interceptions.
 Baltimore went on to win their final game and secured the division title, leaving Steelers with the number 5 seed to face Denver in the Wild Card round of the playoffs.